ghulamfatima123/SwinAI-ImageEnhancement/README.md

 - `main.py`: Main script for loading the model and processing images.
 - `models/network_swinir.py`: Defines the SwinIR architecture.
 - `input_images/`: Folder containing images to be processed.
-- `output_images : where enhanced images are saved.
+- output_image : where enhanced image is saved.

 ## License
 This project is distributed under the **MIT License**.
 Ensure compliance with the original SwinIR authors' licensing terms if using their models.